 NVIDIA GeForce GTS 160M vs NVIDIA GeForce GTS 150M

-NVIDIA GeForce GTS 160M► remove
+NVIDIA GeForce GTS 160M► remove from comparison

 The NVIDIA GeForce GTX 160M is a laptop graphics card based on the GeForce 9800M GTS (G94b core) and is produced in 55nm.
 Due to the smaller fabrication process, the power consumption is reduced to the level of the 9800M GS (60 Watt TDP) and is more suited for 15" laptops.